RHS Growing Guides

 Planting

-Pear trees are easy to plant and should settle in quickly – you’ll find lots of advice in our easy planting guides.
+Pear trees are easy to plant and should settle in quickly – you’ll find lots of advice in our easy planting guides below.

 Planting against a wall

-For trained trees that will be grown against a wall, you need to prepare the planting site particularly well, as the soil at the base of walls is often poor and dry.
+With trees that will be trained against a wall, you need to prepare the planting site particularly well, as the soil at the base of walls is often poor and dry.
 Dig lots of well-rotted manure or garden compost into the entire area, then plant the tree at least 25–35cm (10–14in) from the base of the wall.
-You’ll also need to attach horizontal wires to the wall to support the branches – see Pruning & training, below.
+You’ll also need to attach horizontal wires to the wall to support the branches – see Pruning and Training, below.
+If planting more than one, space them at least 3.6m (12ft) apart for espaliers and 60–90cm (2–3ft) apart for cordons.

 Planting in a container